An Image of the Lover Archetype

-You know your mature, “golden” Lover, your Lover in his fullness, is supporting you when you’re connected with abundance and love.
+You know your mature Lover archetype, your Lover in his fullness, is supporting you when you’re connected to other people, to yourself, and to the word around you, with abundance and love.
 This looks like taking care of yourself first, and then loving the world.

-You know your shadow Lover is sabotaging you when all you see is scarcity: scarce love, scarce hope, poverty thinking which leads to “I’m the victim.”
+You know your shadow Lover is sabotaging you when all you see is scarcity: scarce love, scarce hope, and poverty thinking which leads to a mentality of “I’m the victim.”

-You also know your shadow Lover is sabotaging you when you’re under the control of a sensual addiction like drugs, food, sex, alcohol or love, or when you are stoic and unfeeling.
+So you will know your shadow Lover is sabotaging you when you’re under the control of a sensual addiction like drugs, food, sex, alcohol or love.